Bhaall/loot-react-lm/README.md

 [Component documentation](https://bhaall.github.io/loot-react-lm)

 ## Component Hall of Fame 🎉
-Here's a list of components built by your fellow viewers!
+Here's a list of components built!

-Submit a pull request to add your link here... :)
+Submit a pull request to add a link here... :)